DoctorMcKay/node-steam-user/README.md

 Returns `true` if your account owns the specified package ID, or `false` if not.
 If you logged in anonymously, this can be safely called immediately following logon.
 Otherwise, this cannot be safely called until `licenses` is emitted.

+### getStoreTagNames(language, tagIDs, callback)
+- `language` - The language you want tag names in, e.g. "english" or "spanish"
+- `tagIDs` - An array of one or more tag IDs
+- `callback` - A function to be called when the requested data is available
+	- `err` - An `Error` object on failure, or `null` on success
+	- `tags` - An object whose keys are tag IDs and values are objects with two properties: `name` and `englishName`

+**v3.26.0 or later is required to use this method**

+Retrieves localized names for specified store tag IDs.
+Tag IDs are available in the response to `getProductInfo`.

 ### getPublishedFileDetails(ids, callback)
 - `ids` - Either an integer, or an array of integers containing the IDs of the published file(s) you want details for
 - `callback` - A function to be called when the request has completed